vercel/terraform-provider-vercel/docs/resources/deployment.md

   A Deployment is the result of building your Project and making it available through a live URL.
   When making deployments, the Project will be uploaded and transformed into a production-ready output through the use of a Build Step.
   Once the build step has completed successfully, a new, immutable deployment will be made available at the preview URL.
 Deployments are retained indefinitely unless deleted manually.
-  -> In order to provide files for a deployment, you'll need to use the vercel_file or vercel_project_directory data sources.
+  -> In order to provide files to a deployment, you'll need to use the vercel_file or vercel_project_directory data sources.
 ---

 # vercel_deployment (Resource)